 (7) Fires set pursuant to permit for the purpose of instruction of employees of private industrial concerns in methods of fire fighting, or for civil defense instruction.

-(8) Fires set for the purpose of disposal of dry tumbleweed plants (typically Russian Thistle and Tumbleweed Mustard plants) that have been broken off, and rolled about, by the wind.
+(8) Fires set for the purpose of disposal of dry tumbleweed plants, typically Russian Thistle and Tumbleweed Mustard plants, that have been broken off, and rolled about, by the wind.

 (9) Agricultural burning for disease or pest control when the fire is set or authorized in writing by the Department of Agriculture.